mahilab/MEL/README.md

 2. Install [Package Control](https://packagecontrol.io/installation) for Sublime Text 3

 3. Once Package Control is installed, press Ctrl+Shft+P in Sublime to open the Command Palette.
-Begin typing **"install"** and select **"Package Control: Install Package"** when it appears, then type the names of the following packages and press Enter to install them
+Begin typing **"install"** and select **"Package Control: Install Package"** when it appears, then type the names of the following packages and press Enter to install them.

     - [Anaconda](https://packagecontrol.io/packages/Anaconda) (**required**)
     - [SublimeLinter](https://packagecontrol.io/packages/SublimeLinter) (**required**)